 - Digital Workforce Development and Support

-Each of these elements allow communities like Springfield to compete in the broader tech economy.
+Each of these elements allow rural communities like Taos and Springfield to compete in the broader tech economy.

 To meet the Rural Innovation Network communities doing ecosystem building in small towns across the country, you can find a list here.